 Estrogen Testing and Treatment

 Women make three different estrogens.
 A four-sample urine hormone test is the best method for testing these estrogens (and progesterone).
 The four samples throughout the day provide a more accurate assessment than a single blood draw since hormones fluctuate throughout the day.
 Women should always administer estrogen replacement transdermally with a cream or a patch.
 Compounded bio-identical estrogen cream uses two of the beneficial estrogens, whereas a manufactured patch only provides estradiol.
 Women should always use progesterone when taking estrogen (even if they have had a hysterectomy) because of the benefits progesterone provides.

 The thyroid gland is commonly affected by chronic infections leading to hypothyroid symptoms.
 Thyroid hormones regulate energy production and influence immune function.
 A poor functioning thyroid causes fatigue, cold hands & feet, constipation, weight gain, a weakened immune response, difficulty concentrating, depression, etc. Infections can also contribute to thyroid antibody production, causing autoimmune thyroiditis.

 Inflammation in Lyme Disease Affects Thyroid Function

 Inflammatory cytokines produced in response to Lyme disease and other chronic infections directly affect thyroid hormone signaling.
 Thyroid stimulating hormone (TSH) levels may decline, reducing signaling to the thyroid gland to produce thyroid hormones.
-The conversion of the inactive form of thyroid hormone (T4) to the active form (T3) can also be affected by inflammation caused by Lyme disease.
-Reverse T3, which blocks the active T3 hormone, can elevate in response to inflammation causing functional hypothyroidism.
+The conversion of the inactive thyroid hormone (T4) to the active form (T3) can also be affected by inflammation in Lyme disease.
+Reverse T3 can elevate in response to inflammation and block the T3 hormone contributing to functional hypothyroidism.